tsterbak/promptmage/README.md

 Contributing

 We welcome contributions from the community!
-If you're interested in improving FlowForge, you can contribute in the following ways:
+If you're interested in improving PromptMage, you can contribute in the following ways:

 * **Reporting Bugs**: Submit an issue in our repository, providing a detailed description of the problem and steps to reproduce it.
 * **Feature Requests**: Have ideas on how to make FlowForge better?
 We'd love to hear from you!
 Please submit an issue, detailing your suggestions.